<< Yesterday

 1948 Having accomplished the feat on Opening Day, the Red Sox become the first team to hit three consecutive homers in one inning twice in one season.
 Stan Spence, Vern Stephens, and Ted Williams all go deep off Fred Hutchinson in the sixth inning of the team's 12-4 rout of Detroit at Fenway Park.

-1957 After an 86-minute delay, the first fog out in major league history occurs at Ebbets Field when the umpires call off the Dodgers' game against the Cubs due to extremely poor visibility.
-The postponement occurs with Brooklyn having a 1-0 lead with one out in the bottom of the second inning.
+1957 After an 86-minute delay, the first fog out in major league history occurs at Ebbets Field when the umpires call off the Dodgers' game against the Cubs due to poor visibility.
+The postponement comes with Brooklyn having a 1-0 lead with one out in the bottom of the second inning.

 1958 Ozzie Virgil becomes the first black player to appear in a Tigers' uniform.
 The 26-year-old versatile Dominican will eventually play every position but pitcher during his nine-year major league career.

-1961 Amid a 13-game losing streak, Twins manager Cookie Lavagetto receives a seven-game 'vacation.'
+1961 Amid a 13-game losing streak, Twins manager Cookie Lavagetto receives a 'seven-game vacation.'
 At first, team owner Calvin Griffith insists he has no intention of firing his skipper but will replace him with Sam Mele later in the month.

 1965 Tom Tresh hits three consecutive home runs when the Yankees blast the visiting White Sox, 12-0.
 The outfielder's first-inning round-tripper is off starter Juan Pizarro, which he follows up with third and fifth-frame homers off reliever Bruce Howard.

 1968 The day after the assassination of Democratic presidential candidate Robert F. Kennedy in Los Angeles, Maury Wills refuses to play in a 4-2 loss to the Dodgers, his former team.
-The 35-year-old Pirate shortstop stays in the Chavez Ravine training room, reading RFK's book,To Seek a New World.
+The 35-year-old Pirate shortstop stays in the Chavez Ravine training room, reading RFK's book, To Seek a New World.

 1971 All youngsters attending the Yankee game are given a youth-sized Bobby Murcer model wooden Hillerich & Bradsby Louisville Slugger during the team's annual Bat Day promotion.
-The banging of the bats in unison by young fans during the late innings of the Bronx Bombers' 5-2 victory over Kansas City, pieces of concrete start to fall into lower levels of the stadium, a harbinger that the Bronx ballpark may be in pressing need of repair.
+The banging of the bats in unison by young fans during the late innings of the Bronx Bombers' 5-2 victory over Kansas City caused pieces of concrete to start to fall into lower levels of the stadium, a harbinger that the Bronx ballpark may be in pressing need of repair.

 1978 The Braves select Bob Horner as their first overall pick in the June draft and promptly promote him to the parent club.
 The Arizona State corner infielder was the first recipient of the Golden Spikes Award, an honor given annually by USA Baseball to the best amateur baseball player.